tdewin/best-practices-guide/resource_planning/direct_san.md

 Replication uses the following security mechanisms to protect them:

 -   Changes the Windows SAN Policy to "Offline (shared)".
-This prevents Windows from bringing the attached volumes online and also prevents Windows write operations to the volumes.
-However if you want to be able to restore thick VM disks by this mode you have to disable `automount` and enable the volumes.
-If you set the disks read only Veeam will choose another restore mode and it will failover to NBD mode through the same proxy.
+This prevents Windows from automatically bringing the attached volumes online and also prevents Windows write operations to the volumes.
+During Direct SAN restore, if the disks are offline, the proxy will attempt bringing the volume online, and verify that it is writeable.
+In case the operation fails, restore will failover to using NBD mode through the same proxy.

 -   Veeam deploys VMware's VDDK Kit into the backup proxy server, in most cases this VDDK Kit coordinates read and write processes (Direct SAN restore) with VMware vSphere allowing VMware's Software to control